 There is much debate about the role of the immune system in promoting or preventing a healthy pregnancy.
-This information outlines the latest findings and views of experts on the topic so far (update to June 2014).
+This information outlines the latest findings and views of experts on the topic so far-(to February 2015)(to March 2010).
+It does not reflect studies and views published after it was written.